e271828e/Flight.jl/docs/notes/design/framework_design.md

 To be settled in subsequent sessions:

-- **Stopped-sim services, remainder.** The condition substrate is settled (§16, rows 63–66).
-Remaining: the boundary-zero application sequence (what runs between `apply!` and the first published snapshot — project → sweep → events? → `h` updates? — the parity question); slot-initialization totality enforcement before the first boundary (§14.3's probe-value leak barrier;
+- **Stopped-sim services, remainder.** The condition substrate and boundary zero are settled (§16, rows 63–67).
+Remaining: slot-initialization totality enforcement before the first boundary (§14.3's probe-value leak barrier;
   the services own the trace header's slot capture, §12.3, §17.4); the trim client loop (decision-variable spelling, the optimizer seam — NLopt or a